 This posting offers links to these and similar postings.

-As I write about more churches and religious buildings, I intend to update this guide to my postings, indicating the date of the latest update at the end of this posting at the end of this page, and to provide a link in the toolbar in the banner at the top of the front page of this site.
+As I write about more churches and religious buildings, I intend to update this guide to my postings, indicating the date of the latest update at the end of this page, and to provide a link in the toolbar in the banner at the top of the front page of this site.

 1, Saint Mary and Saint Giles, 27 March 2022, and HERE (18 April 2022)